cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 We may fill these fields with the actual values later, but for now, we can use placeholders.

 ### Implement a simulator client
-Create a class that implements `ISimulatorClient`:
+Create a class that implements `ISimulatorClient`.

+NewSimClient.cs:
 ```csharp
 using Cognite.Simulator.Utils;
 using CogniteSdk.Alpha;